Guide to Sulawesi, the true local Indonesian travel experience

 Routes through Sulawesi

-First things first, Sulawesi is a big island.
-There are a few different ways to do Sulawesi depending on how much time you have and how much of an adventure you want.
+Cross the whole island overland, either north to south or south to north.
 We flew into Makassar (the capital of the south) and traveled from south to north by land, and then flew out of Manado (the capital of the north).
-It requires at least 1 month to complete this route, though I would even recommend 6 weeks or more.
-We took 7 weeks and wish we had a couple more.
-If you have less than one month, I would recommend just choosing either the south or the north, or flying between north and south instead of traveling it by land.
+It requires at least 1 month to complete this route, though I would recommend 6 weeks or more.
+We took 7 weeks and still wished we had a couple more.
+Going from south to north, or north to south, doesn’t really matter, and I would choose the one that makes most sense for your flight and continued travel plans.

 North vs. South Sulawesi

-Both the north and the south have an abundance of beautiful nature in the form of mountains and beaches, and both have rich local culture to experience.
-You can dive and hike in both, though the north is known to have more dive spots.
 The main difference between the north and the south, is that the south is less traveled and is less on the typical tourist path.
 We personally loved this and preferred the south to the north because of this reason.
 It felt like once we started making our way up north, we were on the typical tourist path as everyone else in Sulawesi.
-And while I call it “touristy”, it’s by no means touristy in comparison to places like Bali or even Lombok.
+And while I call it “touristy”, it’s by no means touristy in comparison to places like Bali or Lombok.
 I would choose the south if you want a more off the beaten path experience, or the north if you want to have a bit of an easier travel experience and be around other travelers more.
 Both are beautiful and full of their own rich experiences, so if you can, it’s best to experience both!

 South Sulawesi